DunedinJS/dunedin-modern-javascript/workshops/1/arrow-functions.md

 ## Syntax

 Arrow functions are a new shorter syntax for anonymous functions.
+They're much like lambdas in Python or blocks, procs, and lambdas in Ruby.
 ```javascript
 // normal anonymous function sytax
 const fn1 = function() {